 ∞ Shannon Gallagher, aged 15 and sister of Erin, passed away in early December because she could not live without her sister

 I am simply lost for words when I read his response as to why Irish teens are being bullied on his website.
-He earns millions on a website that promotes nastiness from people.
-In short, he doesn’t give a damn as long as he can cash in on the hurt other people experience.
+He earns millions on a website out to get nastiness from people – because of the anonymity on Ask.fm he clearly wants people to just misbehave in every way possible – so basically he doesn’t give a dicky-bird as long as he can cash in on the hurt others experience.

 They say bullying changes you: you look for solitude or you turn into a bully yourself.
 Gladly I didn’t turn out a bully, but for a time my defence mechanism was to withdraw and I was afraid to go to school and afraid to walk past certain children in school, or afraid to say something.
 When I was around 9 or 10, I cried daily in class and I was afraid to do almost anything because the boy sitting next to me constantly humiliated and harassed me.
 Suffice to say that there is a lot of truth in the saying that children can be very cruel.